DocuWare/Validation-NodeJS-samples/README.md

-# Sample REST service for new validation with DocuWare 6.12
+# Sample REST service for validation
 > A sample REST validation engine provided as NodeJS for use with DocuWare Cloud and DocuWare 6.12 (and above)

-With the release of DocuWare 6.12 you're now able to simply verify all index fields before the actual storage to the file cabinet.
+Since the release of DocuWare 6.12 it is possible with the document validation to simply verify all index fields before the actual storage to the file cabinet.
 It's so comfortable to use and flexible for so many scenarios.

 Creating dynamic mandatory fields or lookups to external data or to DocuWare before storing is so easy.
 The best?
 The user is being directly notified in the DocuWare webclient in case of wrong entries.
 [Get an overview on sample validations coming with this service](#features)

-The new validation inside DocuWare requires a REST service in order to send all index entries to this.
+The validation inside DocuWare requires a REST service in order to send all index entries to this.
 With this sample application we're going to show you how easily you can setup your own validation webservice.

 ## Installing validation REST service locally / Getting started with NodeJS
-As the new validation only requires a REST service we've provided this sample app for NodeJS.
+As the document validation only requires a REST service we've provided this sample app for NodeJS.
 It's not required to run your validation service on the same DocuWare server.
 You can even host it on platforms like Mircosoft Azure, Cloud9 or Heroku.

-**Make sure that you running the latest version of DocuWare 6.12 for the sample validatios.**
+**Make sure that you running the latest version of DocuWare or at least 6.12 for the sample validations.**

 1. Install latest version of NodeJS https://nodejs.org/en/
 	a.
 Install with all options activated